Discrimination at Work

 The workplace atmosphere has been indicated to be just as important as hours of work or rate of pay by many tribunals.
 Employers and senior staff are expected to address any issues of poisoned environments.
 The obligation exists even if they are not involved, they have not experienced a poisoned environment themselves, if the harassment or discrimination is done anonymously, a complaint has not been filed or if the violations have been carried out by third parties such as clients.

-What is Mobbing and Bullying?
+What is Mobbing and Bullying in the Workplace?

-How is Mobbing and Bullying dealt with?
+Dealing With Mobbing and Bullying

 Mobbing is not strictly defined within the code, although the behaviour effects an employee’s ability to work.
 This should still be addressed by employers even where no code grounds are indicated.
 Mobbing and bullying both create an unfair, unproductive and poisoned work environment and should always be addressed by an employer to prevent the workplace culture from positive to negative.